 It is worth mentioning that single, strong surface decreases occur on the scale of only a day (date entries in Fig. 2).
-While the "jump" on 7 October 2010 at AWS3 is due to field work (sensor change from SR50 to the successor model SR50a), the two jumps at AWS4 in early 2011 and early 2013 are harder to resolve.
-A potential "true" signal from atmospheric influences could be the sudden destruction of penitentes, an ablation feature that has been observed preferably on the southern slope glaciers (see also early literature, e.g. Geilinger, 1936).
-A sudden increase in RH at AWS4 (from ca. 20% to 95%) in the

-- 205 - 5 glaciers (see also early literature, e.g. Geilinger, 1936).
-A sudden increase in RH at AWS4 (from ca. 20% to 95%) in the second case would lend some support to this interpretation, since the destruction requires the impact of a moist air mass.
+While the jump on 7 October 2010 at AWS3 is due to field work (sensor change from SR50 to the successor model SR50a), the two jumps at AWS4 in early 2011 and early 2013 are harder to resolve.
+A potential "true" signal from atmospheric influences could be the sudden destruction of penitentes, an ablation feature that has been observed preferably on the southern slope glaciers (see also early literature, e.g., Geilinger, 1936).
+A sudden increase in RH at AWS4 (from ca. 20 % to 95 %) in the second case would lend some support to this interpretation, since the destruction requires the impact of a moist air mass.
 More likely though are the two jumps due to melt-driven mast rotation, which is recognizable to some extent on our photos.
-Lowering of the cross-arm, on the other hand, can be ruled out as it would result in an (artificial) accumulation signal.
-In any case, the jumps imply ablation which is not analyzed in this study.
+Lowering of the crossarm, on the other hand, can be ruled out as it would result in an (artificial) accumulation signal.
+In any case, the jumps imply ablation, which is not analyzed in this study.

-- 210 The second area of data processing after the "clean" signal extraction (above) concerns the efforts to (i) compare the accumulation amounts at AWS3 and AWS4 for the elevation gradient determination, and (ii) compare accumulation amounts with conventionally measured precipitation at lower elevations on the mountain.
+The second area of data processing after the "clean" signal extraction (above) concerns the efforts to (i) compare the accumulation amounts at AWS3 and AWS4 for the elevation gradient determination and (ii) compare accumulation amounts with conventionally measured precipitation at lower elevations on the mountain.
 The Supplement also details these two procedures.
 In short, point (i) arises from the different slope at the measurement sites, which impacts the sonic signal due to the measurement cone principle.
-Point (ii) involves the conversion of (solid) accumulation to (liquid) water equivalent (w.e.) - 215 amounts by assuming a fresh snow density.
-Both steps introduce further uncertainties and contribute to the total uncertainty (see Supplement) that is reported hereafter for the sonic ranger-derived accumulation.
+Point (ii) involves the conversion of (solid) accumulation to (liquid) water equivalent (w.e.) amounts by assuming a fresh snow density.
+Both steps introduce further uncertainties and contribute to the total uncertainty (see the Supplement) that is reported hereafter for the sonic-ranger-derived accumulation.